Eye on Newquay Cornwall Webcams in Newquay

 Newquay Tourist Information

-Newquay Guide
+Newquay Guide and History

 Well, as the name may imply, this seaside town was developed when a new quay was built in the 18th century replacing the name of Towan Blystra, which is now the name of a road in one of the suburban areas.
 From that humble beginning came what is now one of Britain’s most popular tourist resorts.
 Little remains from before the 19th century here, when Newquay became the destination of choice to the Victorians.

 There is still some impressive architecture, but sadly it is swamped by less attractive buildings.
 The town is now far more of a resort than anything else.
-Packed with nightlife and entertainment, ranging from bustling fun pubs to those that are far more laid back.

 Crantock